nestjs/docs.nestjs.com/content/recipes/crud.md

 }
 ```

-Also, you can apply any method decorators by passing them to the specific route `decorators` array.
+You can apply any method decorators by passing them to the specific route `decorators` array.
 This is convenient when you want to add some decorators without overriding base methods.

 #### Documentation

 The examples in this chapter cover only some of the [CRUD](https://github.com/nestjsx/crud) features.
-You can find answers to many more usage questions on the project's [Wiki](https://github.com/nestjsx/crud/wiki/Home) page.
+You can find complete documentation on the project's [Wiki](https://github.com/nestjsx/crud/wiki/Home) page.